SveltePress/sveltepress/packages/docs-site/src/routes/guide/introduction/+page.md

 ## Layout hierarchy

 :::caution Important
-There must have a root layout file
+There must have a root layout file.
 Which is `src/routes/+layout.svelte` or `src/routes/+layout.md`.
-Otherwise the global layout that theme provide would not working!
+**Otherwise the global layout that theme provide would not working!**
 :::

 For example if your file tree look like this